research

 The federal funding for new nuclear energy is opposed by groups from BC to New Brunswick, including the West Coast Environmental Law Association, Friends of the Earth Canada, Greenpeace Canada, Canadian Environmental Law Association, Environmental Defence, Coalition for Responsible Energy Development in New Brunswick, Coalition for a Clean Green Saskatchewan, Concerned Citizens of Manitoba, Northwatch, Sierra Club Canada Foundation, Ralliement contre la pollution radioactive, Équiterre and the Canadian Coalition for Nuclear Responsibility.

 The groups say “next generation” nuclear reactors are a dirty, dangerous distraction from tackling the climate crisis.
-Nuclear energy is not green, not clean, too costly and too slow to build.

 The groups charge that the federal government is trying to save the nuclear industry rather than saving the environment and protecting health.